 We have released our annual Cloud RAN report with new insights and analysis on the development of this market during 2014.
 Cloud RAN is certainly gaining in interest in the operator community.
-This is due to practical reasons related to cost savings that can be realized first by the process of centralization and then by… Read More »
+This is due to practical reasons related to cost savings that can be realized first by the process of centralization and then by the virtualization of… Read More »

 Since the first building blocks of SON were laid down around 2008 by 3GPP and NGMN, uptake in SON deployments has been very selective by a few leading carriers for some use cases.
 However, universal applicability remains elusive.
-To say the least, the SON market is struggling – but why, and how that can be… Read More »
+To say the least, the SON market is struggling – but why, and how that can be turned around is… Read More »

 I recently came across a presentation on advanced antenna systems with the statement: “advanced antenna systems for power consumption savings not for capacity.”
 I was very intrigued for a couple of reasons.
 The first is how much of a problem is power consumption in wireless networks is.
-The second is that I recalled a conversation… Read More »
+The second is that I recalled a conversation I had over… Read More »

 At a recent conference I attended, a strategy executive at Deutsche Telekom stated that they would turn off the 3G network before turning off 2G GSM as the migration to LTE evolves.
 Sounds bizarre?
 Not really, it makes a lot of technical sense.
 One reason to come to this decision is the nature of the LTE architecture and the way LTE handles voice traffic.
 As a full-packet network, LTE is fundamentally different from the full circuit-switched GSM and hybrid circuit and packet-switched 3G networks which include today’s data workhorse HSPA+.
 In LTE, voice is just another application, albeit one with specific parameters and requirements.
 Therefore, voice is packetized and classified according to a certain Quality of Service level (QoS) to maintain important parameters such as latency and jitter.
 This is essentially what Voice over LTE (VoLTE) is.